 If your home has a pool, a trampoline, a tree fort, or you have a pack of wild huskies as pets, you may want to consider a personal umbrella policy.
 Simply put, the more risk you’re associated with, the more you’re liable for.

 According to the Insurance Information Institute, you can buy a $1 million personal umbrella policy for anywhere from $150 to $300 per year.
-The amount you pay gradually decreases after the first million.

 Most major insurance providers sell personal umbrella policies.
 Some insurers may offer generous discounts if you buy umbrella insurance along with another type of property coverage.